AidenPeacock/PyChess/README.md

 # PyChess
-Fully functional chess in Python.
-Working on optimizing move generation to create a chess playing engine capable of analyzing millions of different boards.
+Fully functional chess in Python using tkinter as a gui and representing the board internally as a numpy array.
+Next steps are tidying up logic, implementing fen string support, rewriting move generator, creating chess engine.